 Although workers’ compensation doesn’t usually cover pain and suffering, there may be some recovery options.
 Are you a federal employee that may have other options outside of Minnesota workers’ compensation benefits?
 For example, an injured railroad worker could file a claim under FELA, the Federal Employee Liability Act.

 Another option, as discussed above, is a third-party lawsuit against another party who shared some responsibility for your injuries.
 For example, if you work construction, you might have a claim against a contractor or manufacturer.

 Depending on the circumstances of your workplace accident, there may be additional recovery options.
 Your attorney can go over all the potential ways you might recover compensation for pain and suffering.

-If you believe you have a valid personal injury lawsuit in addition to your workers’ compensation claim, you should meet with a skilled St. Paul workers’ compensation attorney.
-Contact Arechigo & Stokka today to schedule an initial consultation.
-We have years of experience handling personal injury claims and can help you fight for the maximum compensation for your pain and suffering.
+If you believe you have a valid workers’ compensation claim, you should meet with a skilled St. Paul workers’ compensation attorney.
+Contact Arechigo & Stokka online or call today at 651-222-6603 to schedule an initial consultation.
+We have years of experience handling workers’ comp claims and can help you fight for the maximum compensation for your pain and suffering.